1640 Director, Institutional Research

 GENERAL FUNCTION

-The Director of Institutional Research supervises all institutional research activities which provide information to support institutional planning, policy formulation, and decision making, directs and manages data collection, data analysis, and research activities relative to institutional research, and directs the compilation of data and manages the submission of required state and federal reports regarding University activities.
+The Director of Institutional Research supervises all institutional research activities that provide information to support institutional planning, policy formulation, and decision-making, directs and manages data collection, data analysis, and research activities related to institutional research, and directs the compilation and submission of data required for state and federal reports regarding University activities.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills: A functional knowledge of personal computers and mainframe applications for data acquisition and analysis is required.
-Personal computer knowledge must include the ability to prepare documents, reports, spreadsheets, and databases using a variety of PC programs.
-Knowledge must include the ability to use SAS or SPSS as a research tool.
-The ability to write concise analytical reports which are directed to specific readership is required.
+Skills: A functional knowledge of computing for data acquisition and analysis is required.
+This knowledge must include the ability to prepare documents, reports, spreadsheets, and databases using a variety of applications.
+Must be proficient in working with relational databases and statistical computing software.
+Knowledge of Power BI and Power Query is preferred.
+Must also have advanced Excel skills.
+An understanding of Banner or similar higher education information systems and Argos or similar enterprise reporting solutions is preferred.
+The ability to write concise analytical reports which are directed at specific readership is required.
 The ability to interact with many levels of personnel in a congenial, courteous manner is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-An understanding of Banner or similar higher education information systems and Argos or similar enterprise reporting solutions is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides information of a general nature about the University and its environment through the publication of a variety of documents such as the Fact Book and the Department Profiles.
+6. Provides information of a general nature about the University and its environment through the publication of a variety of documents such as the Fact Book and the Department and School Profiles.

-4. Provides senior administration with appropriate information about faculty productivity and salary comparisons by participating in national studies such as those organized by the University of Delaware and the College and University Professional Association for Human Resources (CUPA-HR).
+9. Provides senior administration with appropriate information about faculty productivity and salary comparisons by participating in national studies such as those organized by the College and University Professional Association for Human Resources (CUPA-HR).

-6. Ensures that internal and external requests for support in completing surveys/questionnaires are completed in a timely manner by managing a suspense system of critical dates relative to the surveys/questionnaires.
+11. Ensures that internal and external requests for support in completing surveys/questionnaires are completed in a timely manner by managing a system of critical dates relative to the surveys/questionnaires.

-7. Hires qualified research staff through recruiting, screening and interviewing applicants.
+12. Hires qualified research staff through recruiting, screening, and interviewing applicants.

 SUPERVISION

-The Director of Institutional Research is supervised by the Provost and supervises professional and support staff.
+The Director of Institutional Research supervises full-time and part-time professionals, support staff and graduate assistants.

 OFFICE OF HUMAN RESOURCES